Entanglement-enhanced correlation propagation in the one-dimensional SU($N$) Fermi-Hubbard model

 For the SCBHM, the Mott insulating ground state at $U/J\rightarrow \infty$ is a simple product state with no entanglement, namely, $\bigotimes_{j=1}^L |\bar{n}\rangle_j$, where $|\bar{n}\rangle_j$ is the local Fock state at site $j$.
-In the present case, by contrast, the Mott insulating ground state is a $(N-1)$-component Tomonaga-Luttinger liquid of its flavor sector so that its half-chain entanglement entropy is approximately proportional to $N-1$~\cite{Capponi}.
+In the present case, by contrast, the Mott insulating ground state has separated charge and flavor excitation sectors~\cite{Capponi}.
+While the charge excitation is gapped due to the relevant Umklapp processes, the flavor sectors form a $(N-1)$-component Tomonaga-Luttinger liquid.
+The gapless flavor excitation branches contribute to half-chain entanglement entropy of the system, which is approximately proportional to $N-1$.
 We will see that such relatively large entanglement plays a crucial role in the correlation-propagation dynamics.

 {\it Analytical calculations.} Let us analytically obtain an approximate expression of the correlation-propagation velocity.
 For the SCBHM, when the initial state is an MI state with $\bar{n}=1$, the correlation is carried dominantly by a hole-doublon excitation~\cite{Cheneau,Barmettler}.
 We expect this to also be the case for the SU($N$) FHM so we focus on how a holon and a doublon propagate in the medium of the $\bar{n}=1$ MI state.
 While a doublon is always accompanied by a holon in the full model, considering the two separately allows us to understand their properties better.